The Quran does not simply retell Shuʿayb (peace be upon him). It uses him to recalibrate the measure.

 The good land brings forth its vegetation by the permission of its Lord, while the bad land produces nothing but difficulty.
 (7:58)

-Within this architecture, Shuʿayb does not appear merely as the one who condemns commercial fraud.
-He appears as the one who reveals that inner disorder always ends up showing on the outside.
+Within this architecture, Shuʿayb (peace be upon him) does not appear merely as the one who condemns commercial fraud.
+He appears as the one who reveals that inner disorder eventually shows on the outside.

 ﴿فَأَوْفُوا الْكَيْلَ وَالْمِيزَانَ وَلَا تَبْخَسُوا النَّاسَ أَشْيَاءَهُمْ وَلَا تُفْسِدُوا فِي الْأَرْضِ بَعْدَ إِصْلَاحِهَا﴾